 The Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) granted Dongguk University of Los Angeles and its Master of Oriental Medicine programs (in English, Chinese, and Korean) continuing accreditation for a period of seven (7) years, effective 12 August 2017.
-Accreditation status and notes may be viewed at: http://acaom.org/directory-menu/directory/.
+Institution/program accreditation history, notes, and dates of review may be viewed at:: http://acaom.org/directory-menu/directory/.

 Both the Master’s and Doctoral programs are approved by the California Bureau for Private Postsecondary Education.
 Graduates who have successfully completed all graduation requirements are eligible to sit for the California Acupuncture Licensing Examination (CALE), which is offered year round and the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) examination, which is offered year round.

 Several states, including California, have a governmental agency that governs, supervises and controls the licensure and practice of acupuncture.
 In California, the Acupuncture Board is responsible for such duties.
 If you desire to practice in another state, it is recommended that you contact that state’s medical board or other appropriate agency, for licensure requirements.
 The NCCAOM’s website provides information regarding the various degree and other certification requirements for all fifty states.

 The DULA Master of Science in Oriental Medicine program is approved by the California Acupuncture Board.
 Graduates who have successfully completed all graduation requirements are eligible to sit for the California Acupuncture Licensing Examination (CALE).